 Donald F. McHenry Chair in Global Human Development, Distinguished Professor of the Practice, and Director of the GHD Program

 Professor Radelet holds the Donald F. McHenry Chair in Global Human Development and is the Director of the Global Human Development Program.
 His work focuses on economic growth, poverty reduction, foreign aid, and debt, primarily in Africa and Asia.
 Dr. Radelet has extensive experience as a policy maker in the U.S. Government; as an adviser to developing country leaders; and as a researcher, teacher and writer.
 He previously served as Chief Economist for USAID, Senior Adviser for Development to Secretary of State Hillary Clinton, and Deputy Assistant Secretary of the Treasury for Africa, the Middle East and Asia.
-He currently serves as an economic adviser to the President of Liberia, and previously was an adviser to the President of Malawi.
+He served as an economic advisor to President Ellen Johnson Sirleaf of Liberia from 2006-2009 and again from 2013-2017, and also was an advisor to President Joyce Banda of Malawi.
 He spent four years as a resident adviser to the Ministry of Finance in Jakarta, Indonesia, and two years as a resident adviser in the Ministry of Finance in The Gambia.
 He was a Peace Corps Volunteer in Western Samoa.
 From 2002 to 2009, Dr. Radelet was Senior Fellow at the Center for Global Development.
 From 1990 to 2000, he was on the faculty of Harvard University, where he was a Fellow at the Harvard Institute for International Development (HIID) and a Lecturer on Economics and Public Policy.
 He holds a PhD in public policy from Harvard University.